 A developmental or content edit is

 a substantive edit that helps you develop every single aspect of your manuscript.
 For fiction, this includes plot, characters, structure, pace, voice, audience, and setting.
 For nonfiction, this includes outline, arguments, examples, structure, pace, voice, and audience.
 It points out larger issues and zooms in on every little detail.
-As such, a developmental edit can feel overwhelming, but it is the best way to make sure you are telling the best possible version of your text or story.
+As such, a developmental edit can feel overwhelming, but it is the best way to make sure you are telling the best possible version of your story.
 Developmental editing is also not merely about telling you where you need to improve; I will point out what you are doing right as well.

 Are you an academic researcher and looking for a content edit?
 I offer academic editing here.